I’ve learned that some of my best ideas come from extreme circumstances. For example:

 You want small-ish shreds of carrots and you can achieve this one of two ways: either use the medium holes (not the big holes you’d use for long shreds of shredded cheese and not the teeny tiny holes you’d use for parmesan) OR use the big holes, but use a short stroke as you shred the carrot.

 I will admit that because of their color, carrots are noticeable in this ground beef taco meat.
 Thankfully, most picky eaters like carrots.

 Optional Vegetable Addition: Cabbage

 We’ve been eating a lot of cabbage since the Whole30.
-We really like egg roll in a bowl (and I LOVE that it comes together so quickly!!), but my husband has been adding shredded cabbage to his morning hash too.
+We really like egg roll in a bowl (and I LOVE that it comes together so quickly!!), but my husband has been adding shredded cabbage to his morning hash, too.

-Cabbage is a great vegetable to use to stretch ground beef and you can definitely include it in this recipe too.
+Cabbage is a great vegetable to use to stretch ground beef and you can definitely include it in this recipe, too.
 I personally haven’t tested it myself, but I’d say dice it up finely like you do everything else and you’ll be fine.
 Cabbage cooks down pretty well and it should blend in nicely with everything else.

 A few last notes…

-Not a fan of ground beef?
+What if you’re not a fan of ground beef?

-This same technique works with ground pork, ground chicken and ground turkey too!!
+This same technique works with ground pork, ground chicken and ground turkey, too!!

+Yes!
 The vegetables will let out liquid as they cook, so it’s important to use a shallow pan.
 This allows the excess liquid to evaporate quickly and create a delicious ground beef taco meat that’s solid clumps instead of soggy meat mash (which we don’t like!).